-• This is a new measure and is not currently publicly reported.
+This is a new measure and is not currently publicly reported.
 The measure is used in a quality payment program, Merit-based Incentive Payment System (MIPS).
-While the measure has

-• The Committee expressed similar concerns as with 3509 with regards to the usability of the measure.
+While the measure has technically been implemented into the MIPS program, the measure results are first scheduled to be calculated for performance year 2019 (payment year 2021).
+The Committee expressed similar concerns as with 3509 with regards to the usability of the measure.